-2.9 Program review reports and efficiency reports provide data about courses offered at the Centers: http://dropbox.solano.edu
+2.9 Program review reports and efficiency reports provide data about courses offered at the Centers:

-2.10 In the dropbox (with coursedata password), you will find a link to institutional reports.
-In this report you can open course data for Fall 2012 and Spring 2013 and analyze data related to course sequencing.
-I recommend searching in the find box, as the reports are VERY long.

-2.13 Go to Assist.org and Robin.Arie-Donch@solano.edu is the email for our articulation officer, Robin Arie-Donch

-2.14 Berta Lloyd is the contact for high school articulation agreements.
-Her contact is x 5431 or Alberta.lloyd@soalno.edu

-2.15 Data from the drop box can be used to look at courses offered by modality.

-2.16 Contact the faculty member who keeps the advisory board minutes for this portion.
+- 2.10 In the Drop-box (with coursedata password), you will find a link to institutional reports.
+In this report you can open course data and analyze data related to course sequencing.
+I recommend searching in the find box, as the reports are VERY long. - 2.13 Go to Assist.org and our articulation officer for more information. - 2.14 Berta Lloyd is the contact for high school articulation agreements.
+Her contact is ext.
+5431 or Alberta.lloyd@soalno.edu. - 2.15 Data from the drop box can be used to look at courses offered by modality. - 2.16 Contact the faculty member who keeps the advisory board minutes for this portion.

-3.1 The program review reports in the drop box includes success data by department and course http://dropbox.solano.edu
+3.1 The program review reports in the Drop-box includes success data by department and course:

-3.2 Awards can be found in the drop box under the heading institutional reports. http://dropbox.solano.edu
+3.2 Awards can be found in the drop box under the heading institutional reports.

-4.5 Budget/Fiscal information will be provided in the drop box.
+4.5 Budget/Fiscal information will be provided in the drop box by TOP code.
+You can contact Pei-Lin Van't Hul if you additional questions.